lheapcs/docs/pages/connector-authentication/batchdialer_setup.md

 tags: [connector]
 ---

-## Creating an API Token
+## Obtaining your API Key

-To authenticate the BatchDialer connector you will need an API token/key.
+To authenticate the BatchDialer connector you will need an API Key.
+To retrieve this:

-To retrieve the API token:

 1. Navigate to the BatchDialer settings section by clicking on the user icon at the top right of the screen

 2. Click **Integrations**.
 You will see the **Custom Integration**.
-Click this option to view the API token
+Click this option to view the API Key

 ### Connector Setup